Spope/Messager.js/README.md

 ===

 This class allow communication between cross domain Iframe.
 It has no dependancy and use [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.
-Compatibility : (see Other section)

 Usage
 ===

-Download the script and create an instance :
+Download the script and create an instance on the parent page :

     var frame = document.getElementById('myFrame');
     var params = {